 Response: LSC appreciates the commenters' thoughtful concerns and will remove this section from the final rule.
 LSC drafted this proposed change to address issues raised by its compliance staff regarding difficulty they had experienced finding support in recipients' records to justify salaries and wages the recipient charged directly to LSC grants and contracts.
 The comments make clear that LSC's proposed approach raises legitimate concerns about administrative burdens on grantees, as well as whether the approach will address the oversight concern LSC intended to resolve.
 LSC will proceed with finalizing the rest of the changes proposed in this rulemaking; upon completion of this rulemaking, LSC will initiate conversations with stakeholders about how to address LSC's oversight needs while responding to stakeholders' concerns.

 Section 1635.6 Who outside the recipient has access to these records?

-LSC proposes to make only stylistic changes to changes to this section.
+LSC proposed to make only stylistic changes to changes to this section.

 Start List of Subjects

 - Grant program—law; Legal services; Reporting and recordkeeping requirements

 For the reasons discussed in the preamble, the Legal Services Corporation revises 45 CFR part 1635 to read as follows:End Amendment Part

 - What is the purpose of this part?

 - Who is covered by the timekeeping requirement?